Coder-Rushabh/Import-Infra-Into-Terraform/README.md

   Suppose we have one another EC2 instance (server102) running in our AWS account that someone created manually.
 Now we want to import that in Terraform.

 ### Step 2: Create main.tf and Set Provider Configuration
+The aim of this step is to import this EC2 instance into our Terraform configuration.
 - Create a folder in C-drive and open it in VS code.
 Write down the below code in the <code> main.tf </code> file.
 ```
       provider "aws" {